Milton, Ontario: History

+Milton was incorporated into a town in 1857.
+Hugh Foster, of the aforementioned Foster family, donated 4 acre of land to the county to construct the Milton Town Hall which stands on Mary Street.

 By 1869, Milton had a population of 1,000.
 Records from 1874 indicate that Milton had county buildings, a telegraph office, a foundry, a tannery, a woolen factory, a grist mill and a saw mill, a weekly newspaper and a number of stores.

 In 1891, Milton used electricity to light its streets for the first time and in 1905 the Town purchased the Milton Electric Light Company and built its own power station.

-In the early 1900s, Milton was well known because of the P.L.
-Robertson Manufacturing Company, the first to make socket-head screws.
-Although formed in Hamilton in 1907, the business relocated to Milton in 1908.
+In the early 1900s, Milton was well known for the P.L.
+Robertson Manufacturing Company — the first manufacturer to make socket-head screws.
+Although founded in Hamilton in 1907, the business relocated to Milton in 1908.
 P.L.
 Robertson was the inventor of the square-socket drive for screws.

-In 1974, the present municipal structure was created when the Regional Municipality of Halton replaced Halton County.
-The new town of Milton added parts of the former township of Esquesing (most of this township comprises Halton Hills), all of Nassagaweya Township including the village of Campbellville, and the northern sections of Trafalgar and Nelson from (a 1962 annexation of the former townships) Oakville and Burlington respectively.
+In 1974, the town of Milton added parts of the former township of Esquesing (most of this township comprises Halton Hills), all of Nassagaweya Township including the village of Campbellville, and the northern sections of Trafalgar and Nelson from (a 1962 annexation of the former townships) Oakville and Burlington respectively.

 With the addition of the Niagara Escarpment lands, tourism, recreation, and heritage conservation have increased in importance.
 The Halton Region Museum, which has a large number of historic agricultural buildings, and the Halton County Radial Railway museum are located in Milton, as is Country Heritage Park (formerly the Ontario Agricultural Museum).
 Five large parks operated by Conservation Halton reside in the town, and Mohawk Raceway is located near Campbellville.
 It is also home to Maplehurst Correctional Complex, the Vanier Centre for Women and one of two criminal courthouses serving Halton Region.

-On 1 January 2010, land was bought by the City of Mississauga and scaled down its border by 400 acre to Hwy.
+On January 1, 2010, land was bought by the City of Mississauga and scaled down its border by 400 acre to Hwy.
 407, affecting 25 residents.